 Let this article by our team of experts in House Cleaning Sacramento guide you as you fill in a fine line between being a mom, a wife, and a pregnant woman.
 Does doing both mean putting your baby at risk?
 Let’s find out.

-What household chores shouldn’t you do in this whole pregnancy stage?
+What House Cleaning Chores and Pregnancyhold chores shouldn’t you do in this whole pregnancy stage?

 1. Bathroom cleaning isn’t for you.